-In the case of frozen cargo, air has to flow around the cargo so there are no gaps between the cargo and the walls and the cargo itself.
-Only the heat that penetrates the insulation from the outside plus the heat of the fan motors has to be removed, since no heat has to be dissipated from the cargo itself.
+In the case of frozen cargo, the air has to flow around the cargo so there are no gaps between the cargo and the walls and the cargo itself.
+Only the heat that penetrates the insulation from the outside plus the heat of the fan motors have to be removed since no heat has to be dissipated from the cargo itself.

 Ongoing atmosphere control and

 Atmosphere control and fresh-air circulation are especially important for most fruits and vegetables because they continually respire and produce gases such as carbon dioxide and ethylene.
 These respiratory gases can lead to cargo damage such as uncontrolled ripening, ageing and off-flavour and therefore have to be removed from the container atmosphere.
 That’s why every Reefer is equipped with fresh air ventilation that removes gases from the container to avoid cargo damage and uncontrolled ripening, ageing and off-flavour.